-Step Requirement Responsibl e Party Latest date for delivery 4 Present an update on the development of the ISS for the coming year at an Early Engagement Meeting with the Independent Shrinkage Technical Workgroup, including (but not limited to): latest view of data sources for all topics and availability of data update on development of the ISS for the coming year, including any new items to be added to the Methodology for the coming year.
+Step Requirement Responsibl e Party Latest date for delivery

+4 Present an update on the development of the ISS for the coming year at an Early Engagement Meeting with the Independent Shrinkage Sub-CommitteeShrinkage Technical Workgroup, including (but not limited to): • latest view of data sources for all topics and availability of data • update on development of the ISS for the coming year, including any new items to be added to the Methodology for the coming year.
 Industry parties may provide feedback on the proposed data sources and outline of the approach.
 ISE Late Septembe r/ early October 5 Provide a proposed ISS to the CDSP for presentation and publication.
-The proposed ISS and presentation must detail: a) How the ISE has adhered to the Generic Terms of Reference b) The methodology to be used by the ISE, and why such a process is considered to be the most appropriate approach; c) The data has been collated so far for such use, and the methods to be used for acquiring any further data; and e) Any specific matters the ISE wishes to draw to the industry's attention ISE 1st January 6 At a meeting of the Independent Shrinkage Technical Workgroup, present and discuss the proposed ISS to be held as soon as possible after the proposed ISS document has been published.
-ISE 7 Jan
+The proposed ISS and presentation must detail: a) How the ISE has adhered to the Generic Terms of Reference b) The methodology to be used by the ISE, and why such a process is considered to be the most appropriate approach; c) The data has been collated so far for such use, and the methods to be used for acquiring any further data; and e) Any specific matters the ISE wishes to draw to the industry's attention ISE 1st January 6 At a meeting of the Independent Shrinkage Sub-CommitteeShrinkage Technical Workgroup, present and discuss the proposed ISS to be held as soon as possible after the proposed ISS document has been published.
+ISE 7 Jan Step Requirement Responsibl e Party Latest date for delivery

-Step Requirement Responsibl e Party Latest date for delivery 7 Once the proposed ISS has been published, any responses to the ISE on the proposed ISS must be received by the CDSP within 21 calendar days.
-The CDSP will then provide these responses to the ISE as they are received or no later than 1 working day after submission. o the ISE on the proposed eived by the CDSP within s.
-The CDSP will then esponses to the ISE as they no later than 1 working day 8 The ISE will consider any responses made, and will provide feedback for discussion at a meeting of the Independent Shrinkage Technical Workgroup.
-ISE 1 Feb 2 The ISE will review the Independent Shrinkage Statement in light of any comments (received in Steps 7 and 8), and will adjust the Statement where it believes appropriate.
+7 Once the proposed ISS has been published, any responses to the ISE on the proposed ISS must be received by the CDSP within 21 calendar days.
+The CDSP will then provide these responses to the ISE as they are received or no later than 1 working day after submission.
+Code Parties 10 January 8 The ISE will consider any responses made, and will provide feedback for discussion at a meeting of the Independent Shrinkage Sub-Committee Shrinkage Technical Workgroup.
+ISE 1 Feb 9 The ISE will review the Independent Shrinkage Statement in light of any comments (received in Steps 7 and 8), and will adjust the Statement where it believes appropriate.
 The proposed Independent Shrinkage Statement document, as modified by the ISE in accordance with this Step, will be republished on the Joint Office of Gas Transporters website.
-ISE 15 Feb 10 At a meeting of the Independent Shrinkage Technical Workgroup, present and discuss the modified Independent Shrinkage Statement, along with any changes made, after the modified Independent Shrinkage Statement document has been published.
-ISE 1 March 11 The Independent Shrinkage Expert will review the Independent Shrinkage Statement in light of any_comments raised in the meeting referred to in Step 10 and will adjust the Independent Shrinkage Statement where it believes appropriate.
-For the avoidance of doubt_changes can only be made to address_specific concerns raised.
+ISE 15 Feb 10 At a meeting of the Independent Shrinkage Sub-CommitteeShrinkage Technical Workgroup, present and discuss the modified Independent Shrinkage Statement, along with any changes made, after the modified Independent Shrinkage Statement document has been published.
+ISE 1 March 11 The Independent Shrinkage Expert will review the Independent Shrinkage Statement in light of any comments raised in the meeting referred to in Step 10 and will adjust the Independent Shrinkage Statement where it believes appropriate.
+For the avoidance of doubt changes can only be made to address specific concerns raised.
 ISE 15 March